decretist/Dissertation/Checklist.md

 (27 February 2020)
 - [x] Chapter 4: add footnote with formula for least squares linear regression
+- [x] Clear backlog of git commits for Gratian repository

 (10-11 Feb 2020)
 - [x] Recheck statistical calculations in visualize.py.
 Population standard deviations calculated by pstdev and HP 48GX disagree: 1.6323 (pstdev) and 1.9022 (HP 48GX) for _in_, 1.2571 (pstdev) and 1.4649 (HP 48GX) for _non_.